-A few months ago, in December 2020, Airbnb went public.
-Investing in the Airbnb IPO during the COVID-19 era was a hot topic, and it’s still a relevant topic today.
-In an interview with CNBC, Airbnb CEO Brian Chesky said :
+In December 2020, Airbnb went public.
+Investing in the stock market on Airbnb shares during the COVID-19 era was a hot topic and is still relevant today.
+While this was a huge step for Airbnb just before the pandemic to stop the company’s value from a fall down and use the opportunity to turn a profit, in an interview with CNBC, Airbnb CEO Brian Chesky said:

 An IPO became a very obvious path for us.
 Because ultimately Airbnb is kind of a different kind of company.
 Not like other companies.
 And we wanted to have the opportunity to tell our story to as many people as possible.
 So I think an IPO is a very big way to tell the story to the most number of people.

-Beyond all the promises of the visionary CEO of Airbnb, it’s crucial to adequately answer the following questions:
+Beyond all the promises of the visionary CEO of Airbnb, the following questions must be asked and answered

 What Is an IPO?

-IPO is an abbreviation for initial public offering.
-IPO is the process during which a private corporation increases its capital by offering shares to the public.
+IPO is an abbreviation for Initial Public Offering.
+IPO is the process in which a private corporation increases its capital by offering shares to the public.
 In order to hold an IPO, companies need to meet the Securities and Exchange Commission (SEC) requirements.
+When a company grows and reaches a private valuation of about $1 billion, it can check SEC requirements and go public.

 When Did Airbnb Go Public?